volkerdobler/insertnums/README.md

 8:
 ```

-You can set this second behavior as default with a config-switch ("insertOrder").
+You can set both behaviors as default with a config-switch `insertOrder`.

 It's also possible to reverse the input if you add an `!` at the end of the command.
 An example with the same situation (you click in lines 7, 2, and 4) and insert the command `1!`, the result is: